Introduction

 The top of the soil can dry out fast in a heatwave, but it does not always tell you what is happening around the roots.

 Before watering everything automatically, push your finger a few centimetres into the soil.
 If it is dry below the surface, the plant needs a proper drink.
-If it still feels cool and damp underneath, you may be able to wait or water less heavily.
+If it still feels cool and damp underneath, you may be able to wait.

 This is especially useful in mulched beds, where the surface may look dry while the soil underneath is still holding moisture.